ibm-cloud-docs/BlockStorage/faqs.md

 - [Mapping LUNS on Microsoft&reg; Windows&reg;](/docs/BlockStorage?topic=BlockStorage-mountingWindows)
 - [Verifying MPIO on MS Windows&reg;](/docs/BlockStorage?topic=BlockStorage-mountingWindows#verifyMPIOWindows)

 In the rare case of a LUN being provisioned and attached while the second path is down, when the discovery scan is run for the first time, the host might see a single path returned.
-If you encounter this phenomenon, check the [{{site.data.keyword.cloud}} status page](https://{DomainName}/status?component=block-storage&selected=status){: external} to see whether there's an event that impacts your host's ability to access the storage.
+If you encounter this phenomenon, check the [{{site.data.keyword.cloud}} status page](https://{DomainName}/status?component=block-storage&selected=status){: external} to see whether an event might be impacting your host's ability to access the storage.
 If no events are reported, perform the discovery scan again to ensure that all paths are properly discovered.
-If there's an event, the storage can be attached with a single path.
+If an event is in progress, the storage can be attached with a single path.
 However, it's essential that paths are rescanned after the event is completed.
 If both paths are not discovered after the rescan, [create a support case](https://{DomainName}/unifiedsupport/cases/add){: external} so it can be properly investigated.

 ## I expanded the volume size of my {{site.data.keyword.blockstorageshort}} through the Cloud console, but the size on my server is still the same.
 How do I fix it?
 {: #expandsize}